leylaKapi/leylaKapi.github.io/source/_posts/2014-07-02-bounce-effect-with-css3.markdown

 title: "Bounce effect with CSS3"
 date: 2014-07-02 00:56:56 +0300
 comments: true
-categories: bounce effect animation font-awesome css3 haml
+categories: bounce effect animation font-awesome css3 haml en
 ---

 ### How to give effect to arrow like bounce with CSS3 ?